tecnopolis-ve/inditest/README.md

 # Inditex node test (inditest)

-## Getting started
+## Prerequisites

-Important: This projects requires at least Node.js >= 12.13.0 due `sharp` lib specific requirements.
+You must have installed docker and docker-compose.

 ## Install

-Clone this repo and run `npm i`
+Clone the repo and run `docker-compose up`

 ## Run